chirun-ncl/chirun-lti/README.md

 ### Sudo Permission Setup

-The `sudo` command should be configured so that the user running the web server process (e.g. `www-data`) can start the CourseBuilder processing script as the processing user.
+The `sudo` command should be configured so that the user running the web server process (e.g. `www-data`) can start the CourseBuilder processing script as the processing user and set some environment variables.
 This can be setup by adding the following line to the `/etc/sudoers` file,

 ```
 www-data ALL = (programs) NOPASSWD: [PROCESSDIR]/process.sh
+Defaults env_keep += "PROCESSDIR"
+Defaults env_keep += "CONTENTDIR"
+Defaults env_keep += "UPLOADDIR"
+Defaults env_keep += "DOCKER_PROCESSING_VOLUME"

 ```

 replacing `[PROCESSDIR]` with the full path to the processing directory.